motion-canvas/motion-canvas/CONTRIBUTING.md

 ## Making a Pull Request

-1. Fork the motion-canvas/core repo.
+1. Fork the motion-canvas/motion-canvas repo.
 2. In your forked repo, create a new branch for your changes:
    ```shell
    git checkout -b my-fix-branch master
    ```
 3. Update the code.
-4. Commit your changes using a **descriptive commit message** that follows [Angular Commit Message Conventions][commit-format].
+4. Commit your changes using a **descriptive commit message** that follows the [Angular Commit Message Conventions][commit-format].
    ```shell
    git commit --all
    ```
+   When committing the changes, our git hooks should automatically run Prettier and ESLint for you.
+If, for some reason, hooks are not supported in your working environement, you can run these tools using `npm run prettier` and `npm run eslint` respectively.
 5. Push your branch to GitHub:
    ```shell
    git push origin my-fix-branch